 Now that you know how retention changes for users who interact with the favorite feature, you can also look at how it changes for those who do not.
 Below is the retention for users who did not favorite a song:

-Users who did not favorite a song at all (purple) have worse retention than most—less than 25% of these users churn after the first day.
+Users who did not favorite a song at all (purple) have worse retention than most—more than 75% of these users churn after the first day.

 From this simple visualization, you can see that getting people to favorite songs early in their experience allows them to discover the app’s core value, meaning that they are more likely to continue as users.
 Now that you have this data, you can put it into action by emphasizing the favorite songs feature during onboarding.
 That will lead to more users favoriting songs early in their customer journeys and ultimately to better retention rates.